ssd42/FernetCrypt/README.md

 * Standard python libraries

 Simply prompts user for a key and generates the token key.
 After Prompts the user for the file to be encrypted and attaches a small "stamp" on it deferentiating it.

+Written in a way that could be used as a library.
+Hopes that it can be used in a pear-to-pear encryption irc client.

+#Sample text files to show the before and after.